KLanger98/AUBC-Accessibility-challenge/README.md

 # Adelaide University Coding Bootcamp - Accessibility Challenge

 ## Description
 This project was provided by the Adelaide University Coding Bootcamp to practice improving the accessibility of an established starter code.
-The updated code improves accessibiity for assistive technologies and improves the readability of the code.
+The updated code improves accessibiity for assistive technologies and the readability of the code.

-Throguh this project I learnt the process of adding comments, improving accessibility, using semantic HTML elements and consolidation of CSS.
+Through this project I learnt the process of adding comments, improving accessibility, using semantic HTML elements and consolidation of CSS.

 ## Installation